How do you treat a freeze response?

 The fight, flight, or freeze response refers to involuntary physiological changes that happen in the body and mind when a person feels threatened.
 This response exists to keep people safe, preparing them to face, escape, or hide from danger.

-READ ALSO: What are the arguments for capital punishment?
+READ ALSO: What are payroll management tools?

 What does the freeze response look like?